simple-registry/simple-registry/doc/reference/configuration.md

 ### Prometheus Metrics

-Angos emits Prometheus metrics on the `/metrics` endpoint, including a family of lock metrics for the distributed lock backends.
-See [Lock Metrics](metrics.md#lock-metrics) for the metric names and label values.
+Angos emits Prometheus metrics on the `/metrics` endpoint.
+See the [Metrics Reference](metrics.md) for the metric names and label values.

 ---